CPSECapstone/LilBobbyTables-MyCRT/capture/README.md

 # MyCRT Capture

-This directory contains source code for the MyCRT Capture progrm.
+This directory contains source code for the MyCRT Capture program.